Blockitus/discontinued-crafting-ccip/README.md

 cast send <CCIP_TOKEN_SENDER_ADDRESS> --rpc-url ethereumSepolia --private-key=$PRIVATE_KEY "whitelistChain(uint64)" 14767482510784806043
 ```

-Now that we had whitelisted our destination chain-selector, we can transfer the amount of tokens to the EOA.
+Now that we have whitelisted our destination chain-selector, we can transfer the amount of tokens to the EOA.

 Prepare
 - Fuji chain-selector: `14767482510784806043`